 Full-time study for the PhD degree entails three or a maximum of four years' independent research, culminating in the writing of a thesis of not more than 100,000 words.
 Part-time students complete the same programme in five, or a maximum of six years.
 After submission of the thesis, the student attends an oral examination conducted by an internal examiner, from the University of London, and an external examiner, normally from another British university.

-There is no formal coursework, but PhD students are expected to participate in the Director’s weekly seminar on Work in Progress and to present a paper every year from their second year onwards.
-In their first year they are required to attend a fortnightly class on Techniques of Scholarship; they may take language classes and other research training courses as necessary.
-They are encouraged to participate in the regular seminars held at the Institute during the academic year.
+There is no formal coursework, but PhD students are expected to participate in the weekly seminar on Work in Progress, to present their research questions and material in the PhD Research Symposium in their second year and a research paper in the Work-in-Progress seminar in their third year.
+In their first year they are able to opt-in to attend weekly a class on Techniques of Scholarship; they may register for language classes and palaeography training.
+Research students are encouraged to participate in the regular seminars held at the Institute during the academic year.

 The Institute will accept suitably qualified students provided that their topic can be supervised by a member of the academic staff.
-Broadly speaking the area covered is cultural and intellectual history in the period 1200–1700; specific research interests of members of staff are indicated in the section below on Information for Applicants.
-Current dissertation topics include: Tastes and attitudes to the art of the past in Italy between 1550 and 1800, the persistence of Catholicism in Denmark after the Protestant Reformation 1535-1629, the notion of imagination in Ficino’s Commentary
+Broadly speaking the area covered is cultural and intellectual history in the period 1200–1700; specific research interests of members of staff can be found here.
+Current dissertation topics include: From Astrology to Aliens: A Shift in Early Modern Cosmology, The Collection of Sir Richard Ellys (1682-1742) in the Context of Eighteenth-Century Book Collecting, The Workshop and its Painters: Perugino and the Perugineschi in Florence and Perugia.

 The normal minimum entry requirement is a good second-class honours degree from a British university or an overseas qualification of an equivalent standard; but applicants should note that the MA course described on this site is a particularly suitable preparation for doctoral research in the areas covered by the Institute.
 In accordance with regulations all students will be registered for the MPhil degree in the first instance.
 All students whose first language is not English must provide recent evidence that their written and spoken English is adequate for postgraduate study.
-A list of acceptable qualifications is given here and in the side bar under the heading of English Language Competency.
-Upgrading to PhD is considered in the second year for full-time students and in the third or fourth year for part-time students.
+Information on entry requirements and a list of acceptable qualifications is given here Upgrading to PhD is considered in the second year for full-time students and in the third or fourth year for part-time students.

 Enquiries and Application Procedures

-Application is made directly online via the University website here
+Application is made directly online via the University website.

-Before submitting an application you are advised to contact a member of the Warburg academic staff who has interests in your proposed field of study.
-A list of academic staff and their interests can be found at on this website.
-You should email a member of staff outlining your PhD proposal, so that they can advise you on whether your topic can be supervised at the Warburg Institute.
+Before submitting an application you are advised to contact a member of the Warburg academic staff who has interests in your proposed field of study to discuss your proposal.
+A list of academic staff and their interests can be found here.

-Candidates will normally receive an initial response to their application within ten days.
+Candidates will normally receive an initial response to their application within 28 working days.
 Those who have been formally interviewed will normally be informed within one week as to whether they are to be offered a place.

 Note: in accordance with regulations research students will be registered for the MPhil degree in the first instance.
 Upgrading to PhD will be considered in the second year for full-time students and in the third or fourth year for part-time students.